berensp/berensp.github.io/_posts/2022-05-01-cut-flowers.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today, we’re announcing that Airbnb employees can live and work anywhere. <br><br>Our design for working at Airbnb has 5 key features:</p>&mdash; Brian Chesky (@bchesky) <a href="https://twitter.com/bchesky/status/1519831566486147073?ref_src=twsrc%5Etfw">April 29, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Say what you will about it, but the physical office environment creates myriad opportunities and serendipities for relationships to bloom and grow organically, and we're starting to learn about the costs and drawbacks of a Zoom-only approach[^1].
+Say what you will about it, but the physical office environment creates myriad opportunities and serendipities for relationships to *bloom* and *grow* organically, and we're starting to learn about the costs and drawbacks of a Zoom-only approach[^1].
 So for whom will a Zoom + Slack + quarterly meet-up model be enough to *maintain* culture?
 Presumably established, successful companies like Airbnb can exploit a dynamic existing culture with its existing web of relationships...at least for a certain period of time.
 The question is how long?

 [^1]: *[Virtual communication curbs creative idea generation](https://www.nature.com/articles/s41586-022-04643-y)*

-And that's for companies that built culture in *analog*.
+And that's for companies that built culture the old *analog* way.
 What will be interesting is to see if companies built *remote from the get-go* can successfully build good culture.
 My guess is that the most elite start-ups with the most talented, motivated, digitally-disposed (Gen Z+) employees can do it, but many other companies won't be able to swing it so easily.

 ## 2) Long-term investments &#128184;